Models are functions#

 In summary:

-is 60, there is a minimal, nonzero averagehvac
+t_outis 60, there is a minimal, nonzero averagehvac.

 What is the simplest function that captures these trends?
 Well, that would be a parabola centered at 60 degrees F. This one: